sphinx-labs/sphinx/.github/ISSUE_TEMPLATE/feature_request.md

 ## Context
 <!--
-Add any other context, screenshots, or an example Sphinx config to help describe the feature request here.
+Add any other context, screenshots, or an example Sphinx deployment script to help describe the feature request here.
 -->